Edible Flowers #7: Lavender

 With a name hailing from the Latin lavare meaning “to bathe” or “to wash”, and being a very popular fragrance for health, beauty and home cleaning products, Lavender is not often associated with the culinary side of herbs, but it can be a wonderfully surprising addition to your food repertoire!

-Very pungent and slightly bitter, perfumey with a heavy muskiness, the flowers when used sparingly, make a delightful ingredient to baked goods such as cookies and biscuits, scones and muffins, cakes and pies.
-Lavender is also used to flavour meringues, creams, jellies, jams and syrups.
-Lavenders compliment berries and fruit too.
-But far from being only used for sweets, Lavender can be used very impressively in savoury dishes as well and goes particularly well with poultry and fish.
+Very pungent and slightly bitter, perfumy with a heavy muskiness, the flowers when used sparingly, make a delightful ingredient to baked goods such as cookies and biscuits, scones and muffins, cakes and pies.
+Lavender is also used to flavour meringues, creams, jellies, jams and syrups, and compliment berries and fruit.
+But far from being only used for sweets, Lavender can be used very impressively in savoury dishes pairing well with poultry and fish.